mrphys/tensorflow-nufft/README.md

 # tensorflow_nufft

-This package provides a native TensorFlow op for the non-uniform fast Fourier transform (NUFFT).
+This is a TensorFlow op implementing the non-uniform fast Fourier transform (NUFFT):

-The following functionality is available:
+ - Native C++/CUDA kernels for CPU/GPU.

- -  High performance type-1 and type-2 NUFFT with native C++/CUDA
+ - Python/TensorFlow interface.
-    implementations for CPU/GPU.
+ - Automatic differentiation.
- -  Gradient definitions for automatic differentiation.
+ - Automatic shape inference.

-This uses the NUFFT implementations by the Flatiron Institute FINUFFT and cuFINUFFT.
+The core NUFFT implementation is that of the Flatiron Institute.
+Please see the original [FINUFFT]() and [cuFINUFFT]() repositories for details.
+The main contribution of this package is the TensorFlow functionality.

 ## Installation